DoWhyWhy/PolyRegression-Model-PyTorch/README.md

 <h1 align = 'center'>Polynomial Regression Model Built from Scratch using PyTorch by DoWhyWhy</h1>

-[Here's the guide on Towards Data Science](https://towardsdatascience.com/polynomial-regression-using-pytorch-from-scratch-500b7887b0ed) which goes in detail abou
+[Here's the guide on Towards Data Science](https://towardsdatascience.com/polynomial-regression-using-pytorch-from-scratch-500b7887b0ed) which goes in detail about this p